ANDY BRACK: Thank a South Carolina teacher right now

 “Having students come back to thank me for inspiring them to become health and fitness professionals is a rewarding feeling,” said Brian Johnson, a physical education and health teacher at SOA.
 “When this happens, I feel more purpose in teaching.”

-Several years back, I contacted my favorite teacher, Frances Scott, in Jesup, Ga., to share the impact she had on me as a fourth-grader.
+Several years back, I contacted my favorite teacher, Frances Scott, in Jesup, Georgia, to share the impact she had on me as a fourth grader.
 Not only did I get a letter back, but she inspired me again to do better.
 She died a few years later, which made me extra-glad that I let her know how important she remains.

 With the end of school around the corner, think back to your learning career and find a teacher or two who meant the world to you.
 Make their day by letting them know now.
 Not only will it make you feel good, it will give them a huge boost.